nhshackday/nhshackday.github.io/_posts/blog/2018-01-17-everything-you-ever-wanted-to-know-about-pitching.md

 ### 2. My idea is not developed enough to be interesting or useful

 This is just not A Thing!

 The best ideas for an NHS Hack Day are those ones that have plenty of room to be developed.
-And that's why we're at NHS Hack Day in the first place, right?
+That's why we're at NHS Hack Day in the first place, right?

-People come to NHS Hack Day either to work on an idea or problem they have or to get stuck in helping other people develop their ideas.
-Or just to learn about what's happening and to meet people.
-In any case, what you have to offer is valuable to the community, we promise.
+People come to NHS Hack Day for a number of reasons: to work on an idea or problem they have, to get stuck in helping other people develop their ideas, or just to learn about what's happening and to meet people.

+In any case, what you have to offer is valuable to the community - we promise.

 Your pitch might be as simple as describing a problem that you've encountered, and there will be people in the audience for whom that is enough for them to get problem-solving with you.

 You might have a clear idea, but feel like you haven't developed the 'how' enough yet -- that's great!
-Tell everyone this, and ask them to help you work out the 'how'.
-Again, this will be a really interesting proposition for people.
+Tell the audience this, and ask them to help you work out the 'how'.
+Again, this will be a really interesting proposition for some people.

+Be careful here not to pitch a solution rather than a problem, see Tip 5 in our first blog  (http://nhshackday.com/blog/posts/2017/11/15/top-10-tips-for-awesome-pitches) for more info on this!

-There is no idea too small or too early to pitch, and you'll get a feel for this as soon as you see what other people are pitching.
+There is no idea too small or too early to pitch - you'll get a feel for this as soon as you see what other people are pitching.

 <br>